 where $S_0(t)$, $I_0(t)$, and $R_0(t)$ denote the number of susceptible, infected, and recovered individuals in $G_0$ at time $t$, and $N_0$ is the total number of nodes in $G_0$.
 Similarly, the epidemic dynamics on a subnetwork $G_l$ are described by the following equations:

 where $S_l(t)$, $I_l(t)$, and $R_l(t)$ represent the number of susceptible, infected, and recovered nodes in subgraph $G_l$ at time $t$, and $N_l$ is the number of nodes in $G_l$.
-To facilitate a comparison of epidemic dynamics between the initial network and its subnetworks, we assume a consistent infection rate and recovery rate across all simulations, i.e., $\beta_0 = \beta_l = \beta$ and $\gamma_0 = \gamma_l = \gamma$.
+To facilitate a comparison of spreading dynamics between the initial network and its subnetworks, we assume a consistent infection rate and recovery rate across all simulations, i.e., $\beta_0 = \beta_l = \beta$ and $\gamma_0 = \gamma_l = \gamma$.

-In the simulation of SIR epidemic dynamics on networks, the following strategy is adopted: for both the original network and its corresponding subnetworks, the top 10\% of nodes, ranked by their degrees, are selected as the initial infected nodes, while all remaining nodes are set to a susceptible state.
+In the simulation of SIR spreading dynamics on networks, we consider two scenarios: the first scenario is that the top 10\% of nodes, ranked by their degrees, are selected as the initially infected nodes for both the original network and its corresponding subnetworks, while the remaining nodes are set as susceptible state.
+In the second scenario, 10\% of nodes are randomly chosen as the initial infected nodes.
+This paper primarily presents results under the first scenario, and consistent conclusions are also observed in the second scenario.
 At each time step, infected nodes transmit the infection to their susceptible neighbors at a rate of $\beta$.